aiplanethub/mini-bootcamp-introduction-to-unsupervised-learning/clustering-analysis-and-techniques/1458-Clustering Algorithms:  Hierarchical Clustering.md

 * We can clearly visualize the steps of hierarchical clustering.
 * More the distance of the vertical lines in the dendrogram, more the distance between those clusters.
-* Once one big cluster is formed, the longest vertical distance without any horizontal line passing through it is selected and a horizontal line is drawn through it. **The number of vertical lines this newly created horizontal line passes is equal to number of clusters**.
+* Once one big cluster is formed, the longest vertical distance without any horizontal line passing through it is selected and a horizontal line is drawn through it. **The number of vertical lines this newly created horizontal line passes is equal to the number of clusters**.
 Take a look at the following plot: